-- Names: Crested gecko (Rhacodactylus ciliatus), New Caledonian crested gecko, eyelash gecko
+Common Names: Crested gecko, New Caledonian crested gecko, eyelash gecko

-- Life Span: Crested Geckos are expected to live 10-20 years though they are relatively new to the reptile hobby so this is a bit uncertain.
+Life Expectancy: Crested Geckos are expected to live 10-20, years though they are relatively new to the reptile hobby so this is a bit uncertain.

 Behavior and Temperament of Crested Geckos

 Crested geckos come in a wide array of colors and markings (morphs).
 They get their name from the fringed crest that begins over their eyes and runs down their necks and backs, though the size of the crest varies.

 Crested geckos have specialized toe pads that allow them to effortlessly move along vertical surfaces and their prehensile tails add to their agility.
 They are also good jumpers.